Renditions (magazine)

 Renditions: A Chinese-English Translation Magazine (譯叢) is a literary magazine on Chinese literature in English translation published by the Research Centre for Translation (RCT) at the Chinese University of Hong Kong.
 It was established in 1973 and covers Chinese literature, from classical works of poetry, prose, and fiction to their contemporary counterparts, as well as articles on art, Chinese studies, and translation studies.
-Renditions is published twice a year, in May and in November.
+Renditions was published twice a year, in May and in November.
+It ceased publication in 2024, after 100 issues.

 History

 Renditions was established by Chinese American translator George Kao who was a visiting senior fellow at RCT and contributed a number of translations to the journal himself.